sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement-deeper-dive.md

 One possible option that comes to mind is the use of velocity and business value.
 Velocity alone will not suffice, as given the same amount of effort by the team they should become more productive.
-Therefore, while velocity remains constant (or, rather, the team’s average velocity stays consistent) the amount of business value delivered should increase.
+Therefore, while velocity remains constant (or, rather, the team's average velocity stays consistent) the amount of business value delivered should increase.
 Therefore, one can measure the rate of increased productivity *r* by computing the rate of increase between the velocity and the business value.
 Each sprint then, a team could calculate